 It has been a while since we’ve seen an important update to the Chronomat or Avenger collections.
 The replica Breitling took an aggressive approach to revise the Superocean line with a dizzying slew of new models, followed this year by the controversial Navitimer collections.
 They peppered in some updates accompanied by their strong-handed promotion of the new-ish B01 movement.

-The reason I bring up both collections is because the new Chronomat 44 feels like a fusion of the two.
+The reason I bring up both collections is that the new Chronomat 44 feels like a fusion of the two.
 Let’s get down to the case.
-The brushed stainless steel case measures in at an obvious 44mm with a relatively thick 16.95mm measurement off the wrist.
+The brushed stainless steel case measures at an obvious 44mm with a relatively thick 16.95mm measurement of the wrist.
 The choice to go with the brushed case rather than the often standard polish found on almost all Chronomats, as for me, was just a step in the right direction.

 There is no doubt that the major attraction here is the inclusion of the B01 movement.
 Shared with the fake Tudor watch, the movement has sparked lots of discussion since its release but has nonetheless been a staple requirement for a lot of collectors.
 The strategy has been to release a model or two with the B01 to a large extend, instead of a bunch of models without it.